timbeaudet/knowledge_base/faq/today.md

 ## Discusion Topic: The Joy Of Creating Games!

-# Objectives for Today 2026-06-13
+# Objectives for Today 2026-06-15

 - Just chill, and stuff.
 - Add more network packets for Turn By Turn prototype.
-- See if we can get two players to take a whole turn through multiplayer.
+- See if we can get two players to take a whole turn and round through multiplayer.
-- ???
+- Check if singleplayer is still working...

 ## Events / Notices / Coming Soon